SoraLabs

 Operations still run on fragmented infrastructure.

 When disruption cascades, recovery scales with operator effort.
-Coordination happens by hand, across systems that don't speak.

 5–8